Arboreal Singularities

-In future work~\cite{Nexp}, we will turn to arbitrary singularities of Legendrians of contact manifolds.
-We will construct deformations to Legendrians with arboreal singularities (realized as the conormal Legendrians to arboreal hypersurfaces).
-Roughly speaking, given a Legendrian singularity, our strategy is to expand every one of its strata into an irreducible component to arrive at a Legendrian whose singularities are governed by the combinatorics of the interaction of its irreducible components.
-Moreover, the deformations will be non-characteristic in the sense that the family of dg categories of microlocal sheaves along the Legendrians will be constant.
-Thus appealing to the current paper, the calculation of categorical quantizations may be performed via the combinatorics of modules over trees.
-One could compare this with Morse theory or resolutions with normal crossing divisors in algebraic geometry, where complicated singularities are reduced to combinatorial assemblages of simple singularities.
+Roughly speaking, to prove the theorem, given a Legendrian singularity, we expand each of its strata into an irreducible component to arrive at a Legendrian subvariety whose singularities are governed by the combinatorics of the interaction of its irreducible components.
+With the theorem in hand, the calculation of microlocal sheaves may be performed in terms of finite-dimensional modules over trees appealing to the results of the current paper.
+One could compare the situation with Morse theory or resolutions with normal crossing divisors in algebraic geometry, where complicated singularities are reduced to combinatorial assemblages of simple singularities to calculate invariants.

-There are many further directions of interest, both computational and theoretical.
-In particular, the moduli of possible polarizations and deformations and the resulting different but equivalent combinatorial presentations of categorical quantizations connect with interesting topics in representation theory.
+Finally, to connect with Lagrangian skeleta, let $M$ be an exact symplectic $2n$-dimensional manifold, with symplectic form $\omega$ and primitive $\alpha$.
+By an exact Lagrangian subvariety $\Lambda \subset M$, we will mean a closed $n$-dimensional Whitney stratified subspace (satisfying some mild additional properties), admitting a continuous function $f:\Lambda\to \BR$, such that for any submanifold $Y\subset M$ contained within $\Lambda$, we have $\omega|_Y = 0$, and $f|_Y$ is differentiable with $d(f|_Y) = \alpha|_Y$, By a Lagrangian singularity centered at a submanifold $Y\subset M$, we will mean the germ along $Y\subset M$ of a Lagrangian subvariety containing $Y$ as a closed stratum.